- Learn the theory and practice of Cognitive Behavioural Therapy (CBT) - the best evidenced psychotherapy in mental health.

 If studying for the MSc, you will also complete a dissertation of a research project within a chosen specialist area of CBT.
 The components of the dissertation will include: a research proposal; a literature review; and a paper for publication.

 There is a growing demand for therapists specifically trained in this field.
-This course will provide a means which you can develop your career and the service you provide.
+This course will enable you to develop your career and the service you provide.